sheriljos/Noiradacini/README.md

 # Noiradacini
 ----
 `Noiradacini` is a **content management system** to share the success stories of Romanian's living in The Netherlands.
-But it is completely extendable with all kind of content based on *interview* ( such as interview with musicians, actors/actress, politicians, publishers and ... ).
+It is completely extendable with all kinds of content based on *interview*( such as interview with musicians, actors/actress, politicians, publishers and ... ).

-`Noiradacini` is Implemented by NodeJS (ExpressJS), MongoDB, jQuery, animation (CSS3) and canvas (HTML5)
+`Noiradacini` is implemented by NodeJS (ExpressJS), MongoDB, jQuery, animation (CSS3) and canvas (HTML5)

 ### Demo
 > <a href="http://road-to-success.tk/" target="_blank">Demo On GoogleCloud</a>